adea-gerguri/DataSecurity/README.md

 # Password AES Application

-#### This is a project in Data Security course supervised by PhD.C Mërgim Hoti
+#### This is a project by students of University of Prishtina, Faculty of Computer and Electrical Engineering in Data Security course supervised by PhD.C Mërgim Hoti

 ## Introduction